nyu-dh/nyu-dh.github.io/source/_news/2025-2-19-notice-of-funding-pause.md

 ---
-title: "Notice: DH Grant Program on Pause for This Year"
+title: "Notice: NYU DH Grant Programs on Pause for This Year"
 category: announcement
 date: 2025-02-19
 tags: